-It is important to understand that cats are naturally nocturnal animals.
-That means, they sleep during the day and are active (hunting) at night.
+It is important to understand that cats are naturally crepuscular, meaning they are most active at dusk and dawn.
 Humans are diurnal, meaning we typically are awake during the daytime and sleep at night.
 The aim is to re-train your cat to follow a similar sleep pattern to you.
-Ie; awake during the daytime, sleep at night.

-So, what can I do to re-train my cat to sleep during the night?
+What can I do to re-train my cat to sleep through the night?

 What you should not do:

-- Use physical punishment on the cat.
-Not only is this cruel, but it will only serve to instil fear in your cat.
+Use physical punishment on the cat.
+Not only is this cruel, but it will only serve to instill fear in your cat.
 Which is not the kind of relationship you want with your cat.
-If you are having problems with your cat scratching at the bedroom door try ticking some aluminium foil or bubble wrap over it as cats don't like the feel.
-Confine your cat to another room such as the laundry (obviously put in food, water and a comfy bed).
+If you are having problems with your cat scratching at the bedroom door try ticking some aluminium foil or bubble wrap over it as cats don’t like the feel.
+Confine your cat to another room such as the laundry (obviously put in food, water, and a comfy bed).

 If this wakeful behaviour is new it is worth having the cat checked over by a veterinarian as there could be an underlying medical reason for a change in routine.